 Assuming old refrigerators are donated, costs for this program would include supplies such as pumps, electricity and labor associated with building the incubators, monitoring and maintenance.
-In addition to these direct costs, labor would be required to build an incubator and two to three visits per week are required for a two person crew for four to five months to maintain, monitor the system and release the fry.
+In addition to these direct costs, labor would be required to build an incubator and two to three visits per week are required for a two-person crew for four to five months to maintain, monitor the system, and release the fry.
 One refrigerator can house approximately 25,000 eggs.
 Using the hatch rate from the 2008 Atlantic Salmon Assessment Committee Annual Report (75%) and a return rate of 0.013%, five incubators could produce 12 adult returns.
-Program costs for this restoration option have not been evaluated for application within the Meduxnekeag River Watershed; however, Maine DMR could be consulted to determine ballpark cost estimates, based on their application of this method within other Maine watersheds.
+Program costs for this restoration option have not been evaluated for application within the Meduxnekeag River Subbasin; however, Maine DMR could be consulted to determine ballpark cost estimates, based on their application of this method within other Maine watersheds.

-The MBF would be a logical potential source of eggs for a Meduxnekeag River Watershed planting or incubation program.
+The MBF would be a logical potential source of eggs for a Meduxnekeag River Subbasin planting or incubation program.
 This facility uses native Saint John River salmon stocks.
 This facility has also established a LGB program that captive-breeds and rears individuals from the IBOF populations of Atlantic salmon listed as endangered in Canada.
-While the Meduxnekeag River Watershed lies outside of the IBOF population of Atlantic salmon, the same type of LGB approach could be considered and applied, if feasible, using a similar hatchery-based or LBG program, specific to OBOF Atlantic salmon recovery efforts, within the Meduxnekeag River Watershed.
-Eggs from the MBF, as part of the Tobique River program, could be candidates for transfer into the Meduxnekeag River Watershed, since both are part of the OBOF population.
+While the Meduxnekeag River Subbasin lies outside of the IBOF population of Atlantic salmon, the same type of LGB approach could be considered and applied, if feasible, using a similar hatchery-based or LBG program, specific to OBOF Atlantic salmon recovery efforts, within the Meduxnekeag River Subbasin.
+Eggs from the MBF, as part of the Tobique River program, could be candidates for transfer into the Meduxnekeag River Subbasin, since both are part of the OBOF population.
 Appropriate permits would need to be obtained from U.S. and Canadian resource management agencies prior to implementing such a program.

-Table 3-2 ranks this alternative as high with respect to impact to direct benefit to native diadromous fishes and water quality support.
+Table 3-2 shows that this alternative will have a high benefit to native diadromous fishes and has water quality support.
 The cost of this type of project is moderate relative to other more intensive stream restoration projects.

-3.3.10 Fish Passage Improvements at the Mactaguac Dam
+3.3.11 Fish Passage Improvements at the Mactaquac Dam